June Jones: Coaching style

 As an American collegiate coach, Jones's offenses rarely run the ball, favoring a wide-open, pass-heavy offense, the run and shoot approach; however, in 2010 sophomore tailback Zach Line rushed for over 1,450 yards in 14 games, making him the 11th best rusher in the FBS.
 Jones is also notable for never holding full-contact practices.

+Personal life

+On June 30, 2023, at age 70, Jones was arrested in Honolulu under suspicion of driving while under the influence of alcohol.